deanturpin/modern/readme.md

   const std::vector<std::string> wise{"Don't", "look", "at", "the", "finger"};
   const auto first = wise.front();

-  // And there are a few gotchas that arguably wouldn't make it through code
+  // But there are a few gotchas that arguably wouldn't make it through code
   // review but are perfectly valid code.
 Let's create a variable and reference
   // to it.
   int y1 = 1;